 19. If your toddler just can’t seem to fall asleep, you might consider letting her take books (not toys) to bed with her.

 If you have a nightlight, or enough light from the hall, she can "read" herself to sleep.
 Lots of adults need to read a bit before they fall asleep.
 It isn't such a bad habit for her to develop, as long as she actually falls asleep.
 Just be sure the light is very dim, so it doesn't keep her up.

-Lawrence Shapiro's book is specifically for kids who have been sharing the family bed and are moving to their own bed.
+I recommend Lawrence Shapiro's book specifically for kids who have been sharing the family bed and are moving to their own bed.